Chatchanan-V/python-microblog/README.md

 # python-microblog
-This repository contains code for sample microblog website hosted on Heroku cloud server
+This repository contains code for sample microblog web app using Flask and Python.
+The app is hosted on Heroku cloud server

+HTML and CSS can be found in the static and templates folders

 You can visit the website [here](https://chatchanan-microblog-app.herokuapp.com/)